 At Yellowstone Forever, we live on the doorstep of Yellowstone year-round—and we can tell you from experience there is something especially enchanting about the park around the holidays.
 From ringing in the New Year in the shadow of Old Faithful’s first eruption of the year, to the tree-lighting ceremony in Mammoth Hot Springs, there are several heart-warming Yellowstone holiday traditions you can take part in.
 You can even celebrate Thanksgiving, Christmas, or the New Year at a Yellowstone Forever Institute Field Seminar, watching wildlife each day and relaxing at the cozy Lamar Buffalo Ranch at night.

-Locals will tell you one of the best ways to experience the park in winter is on a pair of skis—and we are right there with them.
+Locals will tell you one of the best ways to experience the park in winter is on a pair of cross-country skis—and we are right there with them.
 The Yellowstone Forever Institute can help you learn the basics through a private tour or Field Seminar.
 You can also rent ski gear in Mammoth Hot Springs and take a lesson with Yellowstone National Park Lodges.
 If you’re ready to go off on your own, try one of our top trail picks for beginners, and be sure to brush up on more tips in our X-C Skiing 101 post.
+Are snowshoes more your style?
+Then check out our guide to snowshoeing in Yellowstone.

 Pack the Camera

 Ready to experience the park in winter?
-Pack the camera and get ready for otherworldly thermal features at Mammoth and the Upper Geyser Basin, snowcapped peaks and old growth forests on the Northern Range, and abundant wildlife throughout this winter wonderland!
+Pack the camera and get ready for winter photography in Yellowstone.
+You’ll see otherworldly thermal features at Mammoth and the Upper Geyser Basin, snowcapped peaks and old growth forests on the Northern Range, and abundant wildlife throughout this winter wonderland!